katherine-taylor/katherine-blog/content/about/main/index.md

 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
+intro: |
-intro: "I'm currently getting my master's degree in mathematics education, with the goal of teaching in a secondary school following graduation.
-I got my undergraduate degree from the University of Virginia in 2020 in Systems Engineering and Statistics, where I also served as drum major of the marching band for two years.
-In my spare time, I love to play bassoon, read, and watch Formula One.
+  I'm currently getting my master's degree in mathematics education at the University of    Virginia (UVA), and I'd love to teach at a middle school in a diverse community following graduation.
+I also got my undergraduate degree from UVA in 2020 in Systems Engineering     and Statistics, where I also served as drum major of the marching band for two years.
+In   my spare time, I love to play bassoon, read, watch Formula One, and cheer on the Hoos.

-\n
-\n
-Teaching Philosophy"
+  Teaching Philosophy:

 outro: |
 ---